NOAA-Big-Data-Program/EpiNOAA-R/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The EpiNOAA R package is designed as a programmatic interaface to the nClimGrid daily data created by NOAA and made publicly available through the NOAA Big Data Program on public cloud providers.
+The EpiNOAA R package is designed as a programmatic interface to the nClimGrid daily data created by NOAA and made publicly available through the NOAA Big Data Program on public cloud providers.
 The goal of this project is to allow data subsetting and facilitate access to an analysis